 What's the problem?
 Can't the car tell you an accurate range estimate?
 The problem is actual energy consumption is not straight-forward.
-And, the car cannot predict the future.
-An accurate range estimate depends on correctly predicting future energy consumption.
+Since the car cannot predict the future, the car cannot give an accurate range estimate.
+What is the future energy consumption for this drive?

 You may have driven 30 miles through a city at 35-45 miles/hr to get to the highway, where you'll then speed up to 65-70 miles/hr for a 40 mile drive.
-How should the car estimate remaining range at each moment during that trip?
-The car cannot know you'll switch to a higher speed that consumes more energy per mile.
+Driving in the city requires less energy than driving on the highway.
+A remaining range estimate based on city driving in the first phase cannot know the trip will head to the highway.

 Electric cars tend to estimate remaining range from recent energy consumption.
-Someone who drives primarily in the city, consuming less energy per mile, will tend to score a higher range estimate than those who primarily drive on the highway, consuming more energy per mile.
+Someone who drives primarily in the city, consuming less energy per mile, will tend to score a higher range estimate than those who primarily drive on the highway.

 Cold weather causes most electric cars to report lower driving range estimates.
+Folks often notice the onset of winter lowers their estimated range.
 There's approximately two causes of this.

 Running the heater is not "free" in an electric car.
 Gasoline engines are extremely inefficient, produce a lot of excess heat, and that heat is useful in the winter to heat up the passenger cabin.
 Electric motors are extremely efficient, and do not have this excess waste heat.

-Therefore to heat the passenger cabin means using electricity from the battery pack to drive an actual heating unit.
+Therefore heating the passenger cabin means using electricity from the battery pack to drive an actual heating unit.
 That's energy which cannot be used to drive the car, but instead is used to heat the passengers.
-Therefore, energy consumption is higher, when the heater is on, reducing the driving range.
+Turning on the heater drives up energy consumption, reducing the driving range.

-The cold weather also directly affects battery performance, for most lithium-ion battery chemistries.
-Because batteries store energy in chemical reactions, cold temperatures tends to inhibit chemical reactions, limiting how much energy can be withdrawn from the battery pack.
-With less energy available the car has less range.
+Cold weather also directly affects battery performance, for most lithium-ion battery chemistries.
+Because batteries store energy in chemical reactions, and cold temperatures tends to inhibit chemical reactions, the weather limits how much energy can be withdrawn from the battery pack.

 Cold weather impact varies based on battery chemistry.
 Some battery systems will be affected less than others.